EU Commission pushes to dilute U.S. Internet influence

 Late last year, the European Union backed down from threats to suspend agreements granting the United States access to European data, rejecting calls for a tougher stance over alleged U.S. spying.

 "Governments already have a significant role within ICANN and it will be enhanced in the future," said Nigel Hickson, ICANN vice president for Europe.
-"This internationalisation was in train before Snowden."
+"This internationalization was in train before Snowden."

 (Additional reporting by Leila Abboud in Paris and Alina Selyukh in Washington; Editing by Tom Heneghan and Marguerita Choy)